A p-adic analog of Hasse-Davenport product relation involving epsilon-factors: Introduction

 where

 Here $e(\chi)$ and $e(\psi)$ are the conductors of $\chi$ and $\psi$ respectively.
-If $e(\chi)=1$ then $x\mapsto \psi \bigl(x(\varpi^{e(\psi)-e(\chi)}\bigr)$ and $x\mapsto \chi(x)$ are well defined characters on $\K$ and $\K^*$ respectively.
+If $e(\chi)=1$ then $x\mapsto \psi \bigl(x\varpi^{e(\psi)-e(\chi)}\bigr)$ and $x\mapsto \chi(x)$ are well defined characters on $\K$ and $\K^*$ respectively.
 Denote these by $\psi'$ and $\chi'$.
 We have $\tau(\chi,\psi)=q^{-\half}G(\chi',\psi')$.

 Suppose now that $d$ is relatively prime to the residual characteristic of $F$.
 In this case $1+\Pf \subseteq {F^*}^d$.
-Consequently, There exists a finite group $J$ of characters of $F^*$ such that the restriction to $\Of^*$ defines an isomorphism from $J$ to $\widehat{\K^*/{\K^*}^d}.$ In Theorem \ref{tau theorem} we generalize the Hasse-Davenport product relation for $\tau(\chi,\psi)$ under the assumption that the residual characteristic of $F$ is odd.
-In our generalization $J$ plays to role of $\widehat{\K^*/{\K^*}^d}.$
+Consequently, There exists a finite group $J$ of characters of $F^*$ such that the restriction to $\Of^*$ defines an isomorphism from $J$ to $\widehat{\K^*/{\K^*}^d}.$ In Section \ref{mainsec} we generalize the Hasse-Davenport product relation for $\tau(\chi,\psi)$ under the assumption that the residual characteristic of $F$ is odd.
+In our generalization $J$ plays to role of $\widehat{\K^*/{\K^*}^d}$, see Theorem \ref{tau theorem}.